codingHahn/uf2-meowbit/README.md

-# UF2 Bootloaders for STM32
+# Demo App for Meowbit based on UF2 Bootloaders for STM32

-This implements USB mass storage flashing using [UF2 format](https://github.com/Microsoft/uf2)
+This is a simple demo that creates an app in UF2 format for meowbit.

 ## Big Notice